Jnan-py/image-segmentation/README.md

    source venv/bin/activate   # On Windows: venv\Scripts\activate
    ```

-3. Ensure that `Human-Segmentation-Dataset-master.zip` is in the root directory.
+3. Ensure that zip files are in the root directory.

 4. **Install required dependencies:**